 Exploration into the specific requirements associated with kitchen and bath design.
-Emphasis on the design process and computerbased tools for interior design.
-Prerequisites: INT190 and (ARC141 or INT140).
+Emphasis on the design process and computer-based tools for interior design.
+Prerequisites: A grade of C or better in INT190 and (ARC141 or INT140).

 INT271AA 1 credit 5 periods Interior Design Internship